kristianlm/Thumbkeyboard/readme.md

 ### Little screen real-estate

-I don't want to cover the screen with my keyboard, I want to cover my screen with my input data - I want to cover it with output data!
+I don't want to cover the screen with my keyboard.
+I don't want to cover my screen with my input data - I want to cover it with output data!

-### Touch-typing

-Once proficient, I want to be able to type without looking at the keyboard.
-Fewer keys will be the "key" here, I think - few large and unmissable buttons.

-### Robust

-I want it to be "hard" to hit the wrong buttons, while acheiving a reasonable speed.
-If I have only 4 buttons, for example, pressing the wrong button won't happen too often.
-However, the problem is probably just shifted over to timing issues instead.
-We'll have to see how well this works out in practice.
+The idea is that since we're only dealing with 12 large buttons, they don't need to be decorated in detail and thus can be transparent and leave the enrire screen for your apps.
+We could make a non-transparent version too.

 ### Dictionaryfree

-I don't think I want natural-language dictionaries, letter-by-letter input should be fast enough on its own.
-The reason these are needed on soft QWERTY, I suppose, isn't because typing is slow - but because it's error prone.
+This project focuses on letter-by-letter input, and aims to should be fast enough on its own.
+There is therefore currently no dictionary support.

+The reason these are needed on soft QWERTY, I suppose, isn't because letter-by-letter typing on touchscreens is slow - but because it's error prone.

 ### Full Input Spectrum